bgdnvk/customer-support/README.md

 PORT: 3000

 POST /api/register to register the user
+When the user of type (role) agent is registered then there's a POST call to /api/agent/agents to create the agent and make it available (you need to register an agent before being able to create cases otherwise there won't be any agents to assign to your case)

 POST /api/login to get the Bearer token

 Using JWT you can register 3 type of users, example: